codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/kubernetes-templating.md

 {% endraw %}
 {% endhighlight %}

 In this case the image will get the replacement for your Codefresh account name and the tag will use the git revision.
-Metadata annotations are also defined with value from the branc name and the git repository name.
+Metadata annotations are also defined with value from the branch name and the git repository name.

 Notice that the variables are declared as  {% raw %}`{{MY_VARIABLE}}`{% endraw %} form and **NOT** {% raw %}`${{MY_VARIABLE}}`{% endraw %} which is how they are used inside the [Codefresh yaml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) definition.